sezanzeb/input-remapper/readme/usage.md

 - `h` executes the parameter as long as the key is pressed down
 - `.` executes two actions behind each other
 - `mouse` and `wheel` take a direction like "up" and speed as parameters
+- `set` set a variable to a value, visible to all injection processes
+- `ifeq` if that variable is a certain value do something

+The names for the most common functions are kept short, to make it easy to write them into the constrained space.

 Examples:
 - `k(1).k(2)` 1, 2